timmyneutron/titanic_survival_exploration/README.md

 # Project #0: Titanic Survival Exploration

 ## Introduction
 This is a project for Udacity's Machine Learning Nanodegree.
-It's a Jupyter notebook, along with starter Python code, that looks at data from who survived the sinking of the Titanic, and explores a manual decision-tree algorithm for predicting whether or someone survived based on features like sex, age, etc.
+It's a Jupyter notebook, along with supporting Python code, that looks at data from who survived the sinking of the Titanic, and explores a manual decision-tree algorithm for predicting whether or someone survived based on features like sex, age, etc. The goal was to get a predictve accuracy greater than 80%.

 ## Concepts and Classes
 Concepts explored in this project: